hoodcodes/hoodcodes.github.io/README.md

   <img src="assets/images/banner.png" alt="banner"/>
 </p>

-This is the GitHub home for The Code Garage, a place for sharing information, reference links to other great resources I have found, and my learnings on a wide array of subjects in programming.
+This is the GitHub home for The Code Garage, a place for sharing information and reference links to other great resources I have found, my learnings on a wide array of subjects in programming, which I initially created for my personal reference.

-I created this programming reference initially just for myself, however if anyone else finds it of any use, great.

-By the way, I would encourage any programmer to at least consider creating their own reference information, a sort of 'living journal' for their craft, where they could continue to add notes over time.
+I would encourage any programmer to at least consider creating their own reference information, a sort of 'living journal' for their craft, where they could continue to add notes over time.

 I have laid out a large number of subjects below which I have either used, or I want to learn about and use.
 All have initially started as placeholders to add information, and the challenge to myself is to fill each of them in with information that I find helpful.